hyperledger-archives/ursa/ursa_sharing/README.md

 ```

 Each scheme has the same API for combining shares to reconstruct the original secret.
-Obviously, at least the threshold numnber of shares are required to combine successfully.
+Obviously, at least the threshold number of shares are required to combine successfully.
 Otherwise it returns an error.

 ```rust
 let secret = scheme.combine_shares(shares.as_slice())?;